bionitio-team/bionitio/README.md

 # Overview

-Bionitio provides a template for implementing command line bioinformatics tools in various programming languages.
+Bionitio provides a template for command line bioinformatics tools in various programming languages.

 In each language we implement a simple tool that carries out a basic bioinformatics task.
 The program reads one or more input FASTA files, computes a variety of simple statistics on each file, and prints a tabulated output.